danaikorre/dsmanufacturing.github.io/index.md

 * The course does not give grades, but rather a PASS/FAIL.

 ## Entry Requirements
-A UK 2:1 honours degree, or its international equivalent.
+* A UK 2:1 honours degree, or its international equivalent.
 If you __do not__ meet the minimum academic requirement, you may still be considered if you have relevant work experience preferably with one or more of:
+* Language level (translated into English)

 * basic knowledge of programming in Python or JavaScript,
 * experience using Adobe Illustrator or equivalent,